tailscale/tailscale/README.md

 If your distro has conventions that preclude the use of `build_dist.sh`, please do the equivalent of what it does in your distro's way, so that bug reports contain useful version information.

-We require the latest Go release, currently Go 1.19.

 ## Bugs